tiendat104/Conditional_GAN_Mnist/README.md

 "label smoothing".
 The file cgan_one_sided_smoothing.py contains code for the model that applies this technique.

 # Experiment result
-We create a report for all of our problems during training our model such as "mode collapse" and "convergence failure".
+We create a report for problems during training such as "mode collapse" and "convergence failure", as well as how to overcome them

 We also report the effect of applying "one sided label smoothing" technique to our model.